rdofficial/JavascriptProjects/README.md

 # JavaScript Projects

-Below list are all the projects (applications, tools) created under this series.
+Below list are all the projects (applications, tools) created under this main project series.
+Click on the title heading to visit the folder (repository) of each projects.

 ### [Encrypter (VanillaJs)](https://github.com/rdofficial/VanillaJsEncrypter/)